marcsjm19/MyDevGame/README.md

 MIT License

-Copyright (c) 2024 Marc San José Martinez - Marc Gallardo Quesada
+Copyright (c) 2024 Marc San JosÃ© Martinez - Marc Gallardo Quesada

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal